Stephen Hasner | Car Accidents | May 16, 2019

 The Hands-Free Georgia Act makes clear how seriously the state takes the problem of distracted driving on its roads.
 By now, all Georgia drivers should know that texting-and-driving is extremely dangerous and illegal.
 The new law reminds drivers to view other driving distractions the same way.
 Simply put, when you drive distracted, no matter what the distraction is, you put yourself and everyone else on or near the road at risk of serious injury and death.

 If a distracted driver in the Savannah area injures you or takes the life of your loved one, seek legal representation right away.
 The experienced, compassionate attorneys and staff at Hasner Law help victims of distracted drivers and their families recover the compensation they deserve for their injuries and losses.
-Call us at our Savannah office today at (912) 234-2334 or visit us online to schedule a free, confidential consultation with a member of our team.
+Call us at our Savannah office today or visit us online to schedule a free, confidential consultation with a member of our team.